raynamharris/LTCC-BIO103/index.md

 - **Health/Environmental**: Compare and contrast the immune response of stressed and non-stressed individuals with those of immune-deficient individuals.

-## Bonus: Typos

-Yes, there is a typo in one of the figures. _Cytotoxic_ T cells are a thing. _Cytotoxis_ T cell are not thing.
-Notice any other typos?
-[Email me](mailto:rayna.harris@gmail.com).

 ## References

 - Alberts B, Johnson A, Lewis J, et al. Molecular Biology of the Cell.
 4th edition.
 New York: Garland Science; 2002. <https://www.ncbi.nlm.nih.gov/books/NBK21054/>